python-can-define-radio/sdr-course/classroom_activities/025-Beginnings.md

+Before starting:
-Before starting, create a folder for yourself with your name (and no spaces) on the Desktop.
-We recommend that you create a directory for each exercise number to keep things organized.
+- Create a folder for yourself with your name (and no spaces) on the Desktop.
+  - We recommend that you create a directory for each exercise number to keep things organized.
 This is especially helpful when you reach the exercises that use Embedded Python Blocks, as they generate helper files.

 Go to [this page](https://wiki.gnuradio.org/index.php?title=Tutorials).